Linuxfabrik/monitoring-plugins/check-plugins/kvm-network-io/README.md

 * OK, with the interface named after "Waiting for more data:", for an interface that has no previous measurement yet, which is the case on the first run and after a machine was started.
 * OK with "No running virtual machines with network interfaces found." if no machine on the host is running, or none of them has an interface.
 * WARN if an interface sustains `--warning` percent or more of the most traffic it has ever carried (default: 80).
 This part never goes critical.
+* WARN if an interface carries more than `--warning-throughput` per second, CRIT at `--critical-throughput` (both default: unset).
+These are absolute rates and are judged next to the relative `--warning` above.
 * WARN if an interface drops more frames per second than `--warning-drops` allows, or reports more bad ones than `--warning-errors` allows (both default: unset).
 * CRIT if it reaches `--critical-drops` or `--critical-errors` (both default: unset).
 * OK for the loss thresholds on an interface whose loss counters the host does not keep.
 There is nothing to judge, so nothing is judged; the traffic thresholds still apply to it.